Colorado 6-year-old dies after rattlesnake bite

 A fundraiser has been set up to help his family.

-There are an average of 200 rattlesnake bites in Colorado every year.

-“Bites do occur but the vast majority, we treat with anti-venom and people end up being just fine,” said Dr. Nicklaus Brandehoff, an emergency physician in Denver who specializes in snake bite management.
+“Bites do occur,” said Dr. Nicklaus Brandehoff, an emergency physician in Denver who specializes in snake bite management.
+“The vast majority, we treat with anti-venom and people end up being just fine.”

-Turned out it was a baby rattlesnake, which looks nothing like an adult rattlesnake.
-Had she known, she would not have tried removing it from her dog.

-“The hand surgeon came in and was looking at it and said I was doing very well, and she started crying because if I didn’t take to the surgery, they were going to have to cut my arm open all the way up,” Wildt said.
+“The hand surgeon came in and was looking at it and said I was doing very well,” Wildt said.
+“She started crying because if I didn’t take to the surgery, they were going to have to cut my arm open all the way up.”

-Wildt was bitten in Golden, in the foothills of Jefferson County, where she says there are a lot of rattlers.
-She was in an area outside of a home, not on a trail where many of them are found.

 “In a lot of cases, you are going to hear that distinct rattle, and what you should do in that case is freeze in place,” Colorado Parks and Wildlife Public Information Officer Jason Clay said.
 “This reduces you as a threat to that snake and it allows you to find out where that snake is at.”